MarcelJurtz/mjurtz.com/_posts/2017-09-10-getting-started-git.md

   - Programming
   - Tools
 ---
 This post represents an overview of version control with git.
-The mentioned commands and parameters are only a small part of what&#8217;s possible.
+The mentioned commands and parameters are only a small part of what's possible.
 Git is a popular system for version control.
 Projects on git are called _Repositories_.
 Repositories can be used local or with a server.
 There are several free hosters, for example:

   * [Github](https://github.com)
   * [GitLab](https://about.gitlab.com/)